 Within the national park, subsurface mineral rights associated with the former Baca Ranch are owned by a private company.
 This company and others who have owned the mineral interests underlying the former ranch, have conducted extensive exploratory activities for oil and gas, including drilling two exploratory wells.
-National Park Service and U.S. Geological Survey (USGS) geologists generally agree that oil deposits within the geologic structure underlying Baca Ranch present little or no prospect for developable quantities of oil or gas.
+National Park Service and U.S. Geological Survey (USGS) geologists generally agree that oil deposits within the geologic structure underlying the Baca Ranch present little to no prospect for developable quantities of oil or gas.
 No production activities for oil or gas have been requested or undertaken to date.
-The National Park Service would pursue acquisition of these mineral rights from willing sellers.
-Oil and gas exploration activities within national parks must be managed pursuant to NPS regulations designed to protect park resources and values (see 36 CFR 9B: Nonfederal Oil and Gas Rights Regulations).
+Oil and gas exploration activities within national parks must be managed pursuant to NPS regulations designed to protect park resources and values (see 36 CFR 9B: Non-federal Oil and Gas Rights Regulations).